bob体育平台官网

 Recognised in Brandenburg and Berlin

-• Prof. Dr. Alexandra Schmidt-Wenzel
+Profilbild Prof. Dr. Alexandra Schmidt-Wenzel

-Prof. Dr Alexandra Schmidt-Wenzel
+Prof. Dr. Alexandra Schmidt-Wenzel

-Scientific management
+Scientific director

 • Symptoms are often an expression of unconscious conflicts.
 They can superficially determine what happens to a person, even though there are repressed, seemingly forgotten traumas underneath.
 To sense these, to recognise them, to pay attention to them, to be able to bear them, is part of the experience that is to be conveyed in the trauma further education degree programme.

-Bettina Copper
+Bettina Kupfer

 • It is not uncommon for educational professionals and institutional frameworks to be overwhelmed by the unconscious relationship requests of traumatised children and adolescents, because the traumatic patterns of experience extend into the present through reenactment.
 Therefore, it is essential to reflect on the traumatically influenced relationship events and to understand the highly stressed children and adolescents in their subject logic.
 Such a trauma-sensitive relationship orientation, which is conveyed in further training, usually changes the attitude and actions of the professionals and contributes significantly to the relief of all involved.